Two killed and 18 injured in shooting on crowded Florida street

 Two people were killed and 18 others hospitalised after a shooting erupted on a crowded street during Halloween celebrations in Tampa, Florida.

-The gunfire allegedly erupted during a fight between two grounds early Sunday morning, police said.
+The gunfire allegedly erupted during a fight between two groups early Sunday morning, police said.
 One suspect is in custody and at least one more is being sought.

 At least two shooters opened fire just before 3am in the Ybor City area, Tampa Police Chief Lee Bercaw told a press conference.